Academic freedom and freedom of expression are paramount values of UTS.

 - For UTS sponsored events: deans, directors and members of the senior executive can sponsor and approve an event on UTS premises.

-- For external hire of UTS facilities: Chief Operating Officer is the accountable officer for ensuring compliance with the Facilities Hire Policy.
+- For external hire of UTS facilities: the Chief Operating Officer is the accountable officer for ensuring compliance with the Facilities Hire Policy.
 Facilities hire staff manage day-to-day decisions.
-They will seek advice from line management, the Vice-Chancellor's office or Director, Marketing and Communication, as required.
+They will seek advice from their management, the Vice-Chancellor's office or the Director, Marketing and Communication, as required.
 Under hire guidelines, the university is not required to give reasons for declining a request to hire.

 - For ActivateUTS facilities: the CEO is the accountable officer for hires.
 Senior operational staff of hire facilities make day-to-day decisions about hires.
 The CEO will consult with the Chair, ActivateUTS Board, or a member of the UTS senior executive.

-- In some cases: The Vice-Chancellor may seek advice from the senior executive, Legal, Security and key stakeholders, as required.
+- In some cases: the Vice-Chancellor may seek advice from the senior executive, UTS Legal, Security and Emergency Management, and key stakeholders, as required.

 - In broad terms, the Vice-Chancellor and university leaders seek to sustain a culture where both the freedoms and related responsibilities are respected.